|

 the sun.
 The night temperatures are below freezing and cause a

-frozen crust to form on the
+hard frozen crust to form on the

 surface of the snow.
 The wind has been blowing from the south.
 When the wind